YuliyaKolesnikova/YuliyaKolesnikova.github.io/README.md

 - Built strong domain expertise by conducting thousands of technical interviews and evaluating real-world skill requirements.

-- Advised hiring managers and product teams on emerging technology trends, salary benchmarks, and skill-set evolution—knowledge now directly applied to AI prompt engineering and prototyping.
+- Advised hiring managers and product teams on emerging technology trends, salary benchmarks, and skill-set evolution-knowledge now directly applied to AI prompt engineering and prototyping.

 Skills: